sayomakinwa/Numpy_SVM_Optimization/README.md

 # Numpy SVM Impementation

-Implementation of a Support Vector Machine classifier with numpy and optimization with KKT conditions.
+Implementation of a Support Vector Machine classifier over images of handwritten digits from the MNIST database, with numpy and optimization with KKT conditions.

-You are asked to build a classifier that distinguishes between images of handwritten digits from the MNIST database.

 ## The Dataset

-## The code
+Each sample of the MNIST dataset is a 28x28 grayscale image, associated with a label.
+The only preprocessing required by this dataset is scaling.
+The dataset file has all the images, but only images belonging to labels 3 and 8 are used for the task in number 1 to 3, while label 6 is also added for the task in number 4.
+The test set is extracted as 20% of the data.

+All the configuration of the dataset can be changed in the `load_mnist()` function in the `utils.py` file.

+## Running the Code

 Each `run_#.py` file is an implementation for the task described in the list below (`#` corressponds to each number):